 Car insurance for non-UK residents

 Can you get car insurance in the UK if you live abroad?
 And do you need to swap your international driving licence for a UK one?
-Here’s what you need to know about car insurance for non-UK residents.
+Our simple guide tells you everything you need to know about car insurance for non-UK residents.

 Can you get car insurance in the UK if you live abroad?
 And do you need to swap your international driving licence for a UK one?
-Here’s what you need to know about car insurance for non-UK residents.
+Our simple guide tells you everything you need to know about car insurance for non-UK residents.

 Can I get car insurance as a non-UK resident?

-You can get car insurance as a non-UK resident – in fact, it’s illegal to drive on UK roads without it.
-But you may need to use a specialist provider and it may cost you more than it would with a UK licence.
+Yes, it’s possible to get car insurance for non-UK residents.
+In fact, it’s illegal to drive on UK roads without car insurance.
+But you may need to use a specialist insurance provider and it may cost you more than it would with a UK licence.

 This is because international drivers aren’t familiar with UK roads and driving on the left, so they might be considered higher risk.